pacemade/inmyshoes/profiles/Daniel Moniz.md

 <h3 class="question">Given the choice of anyone in the world, dead or alive, who would you invite to a dinner party?
 Why?</h3>

-Who I would invite to a dinner party... wow, I think uhmm, I dunno if i’d survive, but I think it’d be pretty crazy to invite Genghis Khan and just, really dig in, like what was this guy all about?
+Who I would invite to a dinner party... wow, I think uhmm, I dunno if I’d survive, but I think it’d be pretty crazy to invite Genghis Khan and just, really dig in, like what was this guy all about?
 It was such a flash in the pan of, you know, the largest empire the world has ever seen, and within 100 years, just disappeared basically.
 That would be really interesting.

 <h3 class="question">Would you like to be famous one day?
 If so in what way, if not, why?</h3>